 The Most Bizarre Evening In Advertising History.

-"Picture if you will, the top advertising minds in the world huddled togetherLike the others in the crammed lobby I've anticipated this event for weeks.
+Like the others in the crammed lobby I've anticipated this event for weeks.
 The ticket isn't cheap, but it's the cost to find out if any of my three "finalist" entries have won a coveted Clio.
-It's incredibly strange for such a prestigious event like the Clio Awards to have so much confusion.
-The paid-for tickets promised at the door are missing and no one has a good explanation.
+It's incredibly odd for such a prestigious event like The Clios to be in such a state of confusion.
+Pre-paid-for tickets promised at the door are missing and no one has a good explanation why.
 Many of the sharply dressed guests have come from far away places including several foreign countries.
-It's a humid 86 degrees and we're losing patience fast.
+It's a humid 86 degrees and tempers are beginning to rise.

 Out of nowhere a perky young reporter approaches me.
 I notice her scribbling in her reporter's pad as we chat: